kimoppalfens/kimoppalfens.github.io/_posts/2016-02-17-configuration-manager-telemetry-usage-metrics-work-in-progress (draft).md

-﻿Telemetry, what is it about?
+Telemetry, what is it about?
 <h1>Telemetry explained</h1>
 <p>Microsoft has quite a bit of information here about its new telemetry data system for SCCM here: <a href="https://technet.microsoft.com/en-US/library/mt613113.aspx">https://technet.microsoft.com/en-US/library/mt613113.aspx</a>
 	</p>